OsmanKAYI/full-stack-roadmap/vscode/settings.md

 {
   // Tab Size and Indentation
   "editor.tabSize": 2, // Number of spaces a tab is equal to.
-  "editor.insertSpaces": true, // Insert spaces when pressing Tab.
-  "editor.detectIndentation": false, // Detect indentation based on file contents.
+  "editor.insertSpaces": true, // Detect indentation based on file contents.
   "editor.fontSize": 18, // Font size in the editor.

   // Editor Behavior